The Difficulties of Remarrying With Spousal Support

 Have Questions About Spousal Support?
 Speak to an Attorney

-At Huguenor Mattis, A.P.C., we understand the burdens you may face after getting divorced.
+At Mattis Law, A.P.C., we understand the burdens you may face after getting divorced.
 We have more than 45 years of experience representing clients throughout San Diego in complex and high-asset divorces.
 We’ve seen firsthand how it impacts individuals when they try to move on with their lives.
-If you have difficulties making spousal support payments or need to discuss your legal obligations, contact a San Diego family law attorney at Huguenor Mattis, A.P.C.
+If you have difficulties making spousal support payments or need to discuss your legal obligations, contact a San Diego family law attorney at Mattis Law, A.P.C.
 We can review your case in a free consultation.
-Call our office at (858) 458-9500 to work with a board-certified family law specialist.
+Call our office at (858) 458-9500 today.